upsight/doctor/docs/types.rst

 Attributes
 ##########

-* :attr:`~doctor.types.Object.additional_properties` - If `True` additional
+* :attr:`~doctor.types.Object.additional_properties` - If `True`, additional
-  properties will be allowed in the object that are not defined in :attr:`~doctor.types.Object.properties`.
+  properties (that is, ones not defined in :attr:`~doctor.types.Object.properties`) will be allowed.
 * :attr:`~doctor.types.SuperType.description` - A human readable description
   of what the type represents.
 This will be used when generating documentation.
+* :attr:`~doctor.types.SuperType.example` - An example value to send to the endpoint when generating API documentation.
+This is optional and a default example value will be generated for you.
 * :attr:`~doctor.types.Object.properties` - A dict containing a mapping of
   property name to expected type.
 * :attr:`~doctor.types.Object.required` - A list of required properties.